nextest-rs/nextest/site/src/book/env-vars.md

 ## Environment variables nextest reads

+Nextest reads the following environment variables to emulate the behavior of Cargo:
+* `CARGO` — Path to the `cargo` binary to use for builds.
+* `CARGO_TARGET_<triple>_RUNNER` — Support for [target runners](target-runners.md).

-Currently, cargo-nextest does not read its configuration as environment variables.
+Currently, cargo-nextest does not read its own configuration as environment variables.
 [This will be supported in the future](https://github.com/nextest-rs/nextest/issues/14).

 ### Cargo-related environment variables nextest reads